-Nebraska should allow alternate route teachers to teach across all grades, subjects and geographic areas.
+Montana should allow alternate route teachers to teach across all grades, subjects and geographic areas.
 The state should also encourage a diversity of providers, allowing school districts and nonprofit organizations, in addition to institutions of higher education, to operate programs.
-At present, teachers certified through the state's alternate route can only teach at the secondary level if no other qualified teachers are available for the position.
-Further, the state only allows institutions of higher education to provide alternative certification programs.
-These limitations prevent Nebraska's alternate route from providing a true alternative pathway into the teaching profession.
+At present, teachers certified through the state's alternate route can only teach in very limited subject areas at the secondary level.
+Further, the state only allows Montana State University to provide its alternative certification program.
+These limitations prevent Montana's alternate route from providing a true alternative pathway into the teaching profession.